Archie509/11402_CS351/README.md

-# 11402_CS351 - AI-assisted Software Development
+# AI-assisted Software Development

+Brief Description: This course provides a practical introduction to integrating AI tools into software development workflows, emphasizing AI-driven code generation, debugging, testing, and ethical practices through hands-on projects and real-world case studies.

-## Course Description
+## Course Overview

-**AI-assisted Software Development** is a modern course that explores how artificial intelligence tools and assistants are transforming the software development landscape.
-Students will gain hands-on experience with AI-powered development tools like GitHub Copilot, ChatGPT, and other assistants to enhance productivity, code quality, and problem-solving capabilities.
+This course explores the integration of artificial intelligence in modern software development.
+Students will learn how AI tools can enhance productivity, improve code quality, and automate repetitive tasks.

-## Core Topics
+## Key Topics

-- **AI Development Tools & Setup**: Introduction to modern AI assistants and their integration into development environments
-- **Code Generation & Completion**: Leveraging AI for faster code writing and intelligent code suggestions
-- **Prompt Engineering**: Crafting effective prompts to get accurate and useful AI-generated code
+- **AI-driven Code Generation**: Understanding how AI models generate code and best practices for leveraging these capabilities
-- **Debugging & Problem-Solving**: Using AI to identify bugs, optimize code, and solve complex technical challenges
+- **Debugging & Code Analysis**: Using AI to identify bugs, optimize performance, and improve code maintainability
-- **Code Review & Quality**: Evaluating AI-generated code and maintaining high standards
-- **Workflow Integration**: Best practices for incorporating AI tools into real-world development projects
+- **Testing & Quality Assurance**: Automated test generation and AI-powered quality assurance strategies
-- **Ethical Considerations**: Understanding limitations, biases, and responsible use of AI in software development
+- **Ethical Considerations**: Privacy, bias, security, and responsible use of AI in software development

 ## Learning Outcomes

-Upon completion, students will:
+By the end of this course, students will:
-- Profitably use AI assistants to accelerate development workflows
-- Understand the strengths and limitations of AI-generated code
+- Understand the capabilities and limitations of AI-assisted development tools
-- Write effective prompts for software development tasks
+- Apply AI techniques to real-world software development challenges
-- Evaluate and refactor AI-generated solutions
+- Evaluate trade-offs between automation and human oversight
-- Apply critical thinking when working with AI-assisted tools
-- Integrate AI tools ethically and responsibly into professional projects
+- Develop ethical frameworks for responsible AI tool usage